-Gary Jusseaume enters his fifth season as head coach for the Worcester State University women's cross country team.
+Gary Jusseaume enters his sixth season as head coach for the Worcester State University women's cross country team.
 Coach Jusseaume also guides the middle-distance/distance runners for the women's indoor and outdoor track & field programs.

 He previously served as the Head Coach and Director for Operations for the men's and women’s Cross Country and Track & Field programs at Assumption College from 2007-10, after having served as an assistant coach from 2002-07.

 Jusseaume's first collegiate stint was as the head coach of cross country and track & field at Assumption from 1975-82.
 It was then that he created an indoor track & field program, as well as the women's cross country and track & field programs, both of which gained varsity status.

 During both tenures at Assumption, Jusseaume’s athletes shattered and reset virtually every cross country and track & field record numerous times.
 Several female and male athletes competed at the NCAA Division II National Championships in cross country and track & field.
-Three student-athletes to date have been inducted into Assumption’s prestigious Hall of Fame.
+Four student-athletes to date have been inducted into Assumption’s prestigious Hall of Fame.

 While coaching at Assumption, Jusseaume also served as the head coach of the Worcester boys and girls track & field team that competed at the National Youth Games held in Detroit.
 The next year he coached middle-distance runners at the 1978 Friendship Games in Kingston, Jamaica.
 In 1980 he would turn down a TFA-USA offer to coach in Saudi Arabia, opting instead to remain at Assumption.